utahjohnnymontana/DVD-Rip-Prep/README.md

 #### RATELOCK

 RATELOCK determines how far the frame rate can diverge from the nominal rate and still be treated by the script as having that nominal frame rate.
-The default is 0.005, which translates, for example, into a film rate range of 23.88 to 24.12.
-This allows the script to ignore a maximum of about 15 seconds of material that is not at the predominant frame rate.
+The default is 0.005, which translates, for example, into a film rate range of ~23.86 to 24.1.
+This allows the script to ignore a maximum of about 9.5 seconds per hour of material that is not at the predominant frame rate.
 The original RATELOCK setting was 0.01 and that is still a reasonable setting if you are not too particular about dropping frames from 30FPS sections that probably only occur in titles or credits.
 0.002 is about the lowest/most strict that you might want to try, but the result will be running a lot of things through the much slower mixed process when they don't really need it.
 You could reasonably go as high as 0.05 if your goal is to ignore 30FPS titles and credits that amount to a couple minutes of runtime.

+#### STRICT

+STRICT overrides RATELOCK settings with a value of 0.0005, which will cause the script to use the mixed method even when there is a very small amount of material at a different frame rate.
+For example, it is not unusual for a soft telecined program to have a bumper that is hard telecined.
+We can save a lot of time by just treating the whole video like it is soft telecined because these few seconds of video at the beginning or end of the program are unlikely to suffer if some frames are dropped, because there is probably little to no motion.
+Once in a while, you might find that the script breaks something that you want to preserve, in which case you can use strict mode.
+STRICT mode allows less than 1 second per hour of material at a different frame rate and this amount is more likely to just be variance in the frame rate measurement than the actual presence of a segment with a different rate.
+Default is disabled (0).
+STRICT can be set with the command line switch -x.

 #### WRITELOGS